Skip to main content

 In the picture: Anker PowerPort (at Amazon available)

-Many people who talk extensively about VPNs in Austria surfing know the problem of a running out of battery.
-The VPN draws a lot of power during intensive use.
-One possibility on the road is a solar charger for cell phones and tablets.
+Many people who talk extensively about VPNs in Austria surfing know the problem of running out of battery power.
+This is because the VPN draws a lot of power when used intensively.
+A solar charger for cell phones and tablets is one option when you're on the move.
 Here you will find a selection of the best devices.

-So why not use an energy source that is available to everyone for free almost every day in the spring and summer?
+So why not use a source of energy that is available to everyone almost every day in spring and summer free of charge?

-That's exactly what a solar charger does: it charges connected USB devices with the power of the sun's rays.
+This is exactly what a solar charger does: it charges connected USB devices using the power of the sun's rays.

-Thus, it is possible that you can conveniently charge the cell phone anywhere you want.
+This makes it possible to conveniently charge your cell phone wherever you want.
 All you have to do: Unfold the solar charger and connect it to the smartphone via cable.

 Solar chargers

-The smartphone is already charged - from an environmentally friendly and infinitely available energy source.
+The smartphone is then charged - from an environmentally friendly and infinitely available energy source.

-In the following guide, we present our Top 5 solar charger recommendations.
-We also show what to look for when buying / using a solar charger.
+In the following guide we present our Top 5 solar charger recommendations.
+We also show you what you should bear in mind when buying/using a solar charger.

-What is the difference between solar charger and solar power bank?
+What is the difference between a solar charger and a solar power bank?

 One category are the Solar chargers.
-These are unfoldable solar panels that connect to your phone via a USB port.
-They have a large solar area and thus can generate a lot of electricity.
+These are foldable solar panels that are connected to the cell phone via a USB port.
+They have a large solar surface area and can therefore generate a lot of electricity.

 Solar charger